 Stretching, a concept that is vitally important to the health and wellness of any competitor, is frequently forgotten in the racquet sport community – including paddle tennis players.

-This fast moving sport is popular with tennis players looking to extend their outdoor racquet season, and most often played by weekend warriors.
+Paddle tennis is a fast moving sport that is popular with tennis players looking to extend their outdoor racquet season, and most often played by weekend warriors.
 Cold temperatures, fast movements and bodies that are not fully prepared to play have given this sport the designation of having one of the highest injury rates at 66%.

 The rough, hard surface of the paddle court is a contributor to these injuries.
 It can be dangerous and harmful to the ankle and knees if the proper movements are not mastered and the body is not prepared.
 The surface does not give, and a wrong step can roll an ankle, tear an achilles or produce strain from the constant pounding.